25 Content Marketing Tips for Beginners: Where to Focus First

 I'm Ronan Hickey, the CEO of The Marketing Consultant (a leading digital marketing consultancy), and I previously founded Voucher Pages and Deal Pages.

-To succeed in content marketing:
+To be successful in content marketing:

 1. Identify the commercial and transactional keywords in your sector.